 Michael S. Carolan

-Dr. Carolan is a Professor and Chair of the Department of Sociology at Colorado State University.
+Dr. Carolan is Associate Dean for Research for the College of Liberal Arts at Colorado State University.
 He has published more than 150 peer-reviewed articles and chapters.
 His areas of expertise include environmental and agricultural law and policy, environmental sociology, the sociology of food systems and agriculture, and the sociology of technology and scientific knowledge.
 He also dabbles in social theory.
 He has published the following books: Biological Economies: Experimentation and the Politics of Agrifood Frontiers (2016; with Richard LeHeron, Hugh Campbell, and Nick Lewis); Food Utopias: Reimagining Citizenship, Ethics and Community (2015 with Paul Stock and Chris Rosin); Cheaponomics: The High Cost of Low Prices (2014); Society and the Environment: Pragmatic Solutions to Ecological Issues (2013); Reclaiming Food Security (2013); The Sociology of Food and Agriculture (2012); The Real Cost of Cheap Food (2011); Embodied Food Politics (2011); A Sociological Look at Biofuels: Understanding the Past/Prospects for the Future (2010); and Decentering Biotechnology: Assemblages Built and Assemblages Masked (2010).
 Dr. Carolan is also Co-Editor for the Journal of Rural Studies.